-Organism / Disease Reported from psittacine birds Associated with disease in psittacines Associated with disease in other Orders Recognised as present in New Zealand Strains of different virulence overseas Requires further consideration which are associated with disease c ommoniy termed intestinal (or colo nic) spirocnaelosis (Quinn et al 20 JUZD).
-Coxiella burnetii Searches of the litera Zealand.
-No ture have failed No d to identify repor Yes ts of Coxiella spp.
-No . in psittacines.
-Thi N.A. s organism is e No xotic to New C. burnetii is the cause birds.
-Q fever has been unclear.
-The disease en associated v vith ticks from se veral genera, how ever, the role that ticks play in trai nsmission is Aegyptianella spp.
+Organism / Disease Reported from psittacine birds Associated with disease in psittacines Associated with disease in other Orders Recognised as present in New Zealand Strains of different virulence overseas 2 Requires further consideration Coxiella burnetii There are two recent organism is exotic to Yes iella spp. in psitta Yes acines (Shivaprasa No ad et al 2008; Woc N.A. -Colburn et al 2 Yes 008).
+This C. burnetii is the caus birds.
+Q fever has be unclear.
+The disease en associated with ticks from se everal genera, how ever, the role that ticks play in tra nsmission is Aegyptianella spp.
 Yes Uncertain Yes No N.A.
-Yes Other Rickettsia Yes No Yes/No Yes/No Yes/No No Only one report of an organism from the genera Ehrlichia, Neorickettsia, Rickettsia, Anaplasma, Eperythrozoon, or Haemobartonella in a psittacine has been located.
-That was a report of the culture of a rickettsial organism from a parrot (Eb et al 1973).
-Only the title of the article is available from CAB Abstracts, but there is no reference to the organism coming from a diseased animal.
-Fungi and yeasts Yes Yes Yes Yes/No Yes/No Yes Internal parasites (Nematodes, cestodes, protozoa) Yes Yes No?
+Yes Other Rickettsia Only one report of an Haemobartonella in a (Eb et al 1973).
+Only coming from a diseas psittacine has the title of the been located.
+Th nat was a report of f the culture of a rid ckettsial organis sm from a parrot Fungi and yeasts Yes Yes Yes Yes/No Yes/No Yes Internal parasites (Nematodes, cestodes, protozoa) Yes Yes No?
 Yes/No Yes Yes External parasites (ticks, mites, lice) Yes Yes Yes Yes/No Yes Yes